 21. Provide great customer service

-22. Ensure people only buy something they actually need
+22. Ensure people only buy what they need

 27. Add customer testimonials to your website